TUE-THU MAR 10-12, 2026

 11:00AM - 11:45AM

-Join Peclers Paris at the LA Textile Show as we unveil the key creative directions shaping FW26-27.
-This exclusive presentation highlights four distinctive seasonal narratives crafted to ignite imagination and guide innovation across industries.
+Join Peclers Paris as they unveil the key creative directions shaping Spring/Summer 2027.
+This exclusive presentation highlights four distinctive seasonal narratives crafted to ignite imagination and guide innovation across industries:

 1:00PM - 1:45PM